 Downtown Brooklyn Precinct Study

-Join us for a half-day forum on transforming Downtown Brooklyn into a thriving live-work neighborhood.
+On January 25, we hosted a half-day forum on transforming Downtown Brooklyn into a thriving live-work neighborhood.

 The borough’s civic center has long been the focus of economic development initiatives.
 The most recent plan passed in 2004 loosened zoning to attract new businesses, but new housing boomed instead.
 Although residential development infused new life into the district, it strained the neighborhood’s existing transit, open space, and social infrastructure.